CNTANews Brief

 • Two hurdles remain: regulatory and antitrust clearance, plus CVR milestone triggers that unlock the remaining $1.5bn

-The Risk
+The Catch

-Centessa Pharmaceuticals does not yet have a dedicated research page on Basis Report — visit the CNTA stock page to generate a full analysis including pipeline valuation and deal-spread tracking.
+Centessa Pharmaceuticals does not yet have a dedicated research page on Basis Report. visit the CNTA stock page to generate a full analysis including pipeline valuation and deal-spread tracking.

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.